Powered by Wijmo, this extension provides read-only viewers for CSV files and Excel spreadsheets within the current Visual Studio Code workspace.

 The extension automatically stores user customizations on a per-file, per-workspace basis.
 For CSV files, this includes column widths, sort/filter criteria, data types, format strings, and scroll bar positions.
 For Excel files, this includes the selected sheet index, sort/filter criteria, and scroll bar positions associated with that sheet only.
-As of version 2.0.16, if the column structure of a CSV file changes, any persistent data is ignored for that file.
-This fixes issues where new columns were not displayed unless the file was moved or renamed.
+If the column structure of a CSV file changes, any persistent data is ignored for that file.

 To discard persistent data for a CSV or Excel file, execute the command

 CSV: Clear Preview State.
 The preview will be refreshed automatically.